Sally Davies Counselling

 I aim to be collaborative and make suggestions – I do not sit in silence.
 Often we cannot see how our behaviour looks to others or understand why we don’t get the outcome we expect.
 I can help you see a different perspective.
 I am calm and empathic but think humour is also important.

 I work with the mind and the body.
-I may ask you to do a breathing or grounding exercise, or we will explore emotions and a vocabulary for feelings.
-I may also use creative writing, drawing or other symbolic work, if you are comfortable to do so.
+I may ask you to do a breathing or grounding exercise, or we will explore a vocabulary for emotions.
+I may also use drawing or other creative work, if you are comfortable to do so.

 Who do you work with?

-I work with adults of all ages and backgrounds, from 18 up.
-I have worked with students at the University of Bristol and retired people.
-I really encourage men to come to therapy too.
+I work with adults of all ages and all backgrounds, from 18 up.
+I have worked with University of Bristol students up to retirees.
+I particularly encourage men to come to therapy.

 Some issues I have worked with: